mikeckennedy/gittyup/INSTALLATION.md

 git pull

 # Reinstall (in case dependencies changed)
+uv tool install --force .
-uv pip install -e .
+# Or if using venv: uv pip install -e .

 # Verify new version
 gittyup --version